How does the behavior of a CATI operator at the beginning of a call influence the response rate of the respondents?

 As canon the interviewer introduces himself and introduces the topic of the investigation to the person who answers the call.
 If the respondent is not among the eligible units, the interviewer will then have to repeat the presentations to a second subject (if present in the contacted house) who possibly falls within the sample.
 On the contrary, in the method efficient the interviewer sends back the presentations and assures himself before speaking with an eligible subject, presenting himself, therefore, only once.

 In spite of what the definition would imply, the probabilities of participation are substantially and significantly lower adopting the "efficient" method, and this for the reason that in the case of a canonical presentation the identification and cognition of the object of the call takes place on a basis of reciprocity, while in the case of an effective approach it takes place on the basis of a difference in level between interviewee and interviewer (against the interviewee).
-Therefore a canonical approach is to be preferred even if it is good for the interviewer to present himself before that the respondent asks who is calling him.
+Therefore a canonical approach is to be preferred even if it is good for the interviewer to present himself the first that the respondent asks who is calling him.
 In an optimal introduction, in fact, the respondent should be led to ask questions about the subject of the questionnaire or its length and not the reasons for which the questionnaire is given (the "why" questions in English), questions, this last, which reduce participation rates.

 The effectiveness of different levels of courtesy in the beginning of a call and it has been possible to verify how only very polite introductions bring an increase in the rate of replies, while presentations that are too informal and friendly involve decreases of the respsonse rate.
 In fact, formulas like "hello" result more effective respect to greetings such as "hi", because the first is perceived as more courteous and formal (in some ways the equivalent in Italian of "salve" and "hello").
 In the same way, too long and detailed presentations decrease the rates of participation in the survey.